-COURSE A- Year 9 (100 hours) COURSE B- Year 10 (100 hours) Core Study Consumer and Financial Decisions The Economic and Business Environment Options Our Economy Investing Promoting and Selling Core Study Employment and Work Futures Law, Society and Political Involvement Options Running a Business Law in Action Travel Towards Independence
+COURSE A- Year 9 (100 hours) Core Study

+- Consumer and Financial Decisions - The Economic and Business Environment

+Options

+- Our Economy

+- Investing

+- Promoting and Selling

-International Studies Department Approved course - will not appear on RoSA
+New Department Approved course - will not appear on RoSA

-Course Fee: Nil
+Course Fee: Nil Course Description:

 International studies provides students with an opportunity to explore and recognise their own cultures and appreciate the richness of multicultural Australia and the world.
 As Australia is part of the Asia-Pacific region, the International Studies course lends itself to an emphasis on, but is not limited to, this region.